Environment

 That letter reads in part: “Tucker Jay Smith (ASB-8180), conducted an asbestos survey update on September 16th, 2025.
 This update occurred after reviewing the hard copy of the Management Plan, in which it was noted that the surfacing material had been abated.
 Before demolition had occurred to the asbestos containing surfacing material, Cripple Creek learned that the material abatement note was not correct and immediately scheduled a full asbestos survey.”

-PCSD said Thursday it was changing contractors after realizing it needed full time environmental site management.
+PCSD said Thursday it was changing contractors to provide full time environmental site management.
 District spokesman Colton Elliott said in a statement the change was also due to “other performance and communication factors.”

-In addition, school board Vice President Nick Hill said Thursday district officials had ‘no evidence’ of any corner-cutting by R&R Environmental.
+In addition, school board Vice President Nick Hill said Thursday in an interview with KPCW, that district officials had ‘no evidence’ of any corner-cutting by the General Contractor, Hogan Construction.

 TownLift Is Brought To You In Part By These Presenting Partners.